-The present study has been undertaken at Krishi Vigyan Kendra, Chandel ,Manipur to evaluate production efficiency of three types of poultry varieties (Cari Nirbheek,Vanaraja and Native bird 100 nos each) upto 40 weeks of age during September 2022 till October2023..
-The CARI Nirbheek chicks were procured from fertile eggs from CARI –Bareliy and Vanaraja from KVK farm and native birds from farmers field of same age group at one month old were provided to five farm women who are already trained in poultry farming Each of the farm women received 60 nos of one month old birds each of the three varieties 20 nos each comprising 60 each birds per farm woman.
-In the backyard system the birds were reared under extensive aswellassemiintensivecare under same feeding regime..
+The present study has been undertaken at Krishi Vigyan Kendra, Chandel ,Manipur to evaluate production efficiency of three types of poultry varieties (CARI Nirbheek,Vanaraja and Native bird 100 nos each) upto 40 weeks of age during September, 2022 till October, 2023.
+The CARI Nirbheek chicks were procured from fertile eggs from CARI –Bareilly and Vanaraja from KVK farm and native birds from farmers field of same age group at one month old were provided to five farm women who are already trained in poultry farming.
+Each of the farm women received 60 nos of one month old birds each of the three varieties 20 nos each comprising 60 each birds per farm woman.
+In the backyard system the birds were reared under extensive as well as semi-intensive care under same feeding regime.
 The birds were kept in wooden made house for night shelter .
 All the birds were allow for scavenging in daytime and allow for night shelter.
-There were lots of similarities in feeding habits of all these birds like forage and scratch feed from vast backyard with green leafy vegetables, insects, grains and gras., birds were fed with these feeds both morning and evening with provision of wholesome water.
+There were lots of similarities in feeding habits of all these birds like forage and scratch feed from vast backyard with green leafy vegetables, insects, grains and grass.
+Birds were fed with these feeds both morning and evening with provision of wholesome water.
 Except offering supplementary feed grains in small quantity no extra care was given to them.
 The birds were vaccinated against Ranikhet diseases by following standard vaccination method.
 Body weight of birds and age of the birds at first egg stage was recorded.
 Observations were also recorded for other parameters viz. total egg production, first egg weight and mortality of birds.
 Performance of these birds was evaluated using various tests.
 Means and standard errors of various traits were calculated using standard statistical procedures (Snedecor and Cochran, 1989).

 Managemental practices during the study period